phanirithvij2000/system/docs/README.md

 - nix flake show can be used with `| less`
   - for home-manager it crashes (too big?)
 - nix schema supported nix can be installed form detsys's nix fork with schema support
-  - Again at the mercy of the Elco
+  - Again at the mercy of the Eelco
-- cppnix meson refactor blocked by the Elco, would make it easy to compile it seems with the only con of having python as a build dep but that's ok.
+- cppnix meson refactor blocked by the Eelco, would make it easy to compile it seems with the only con of having python as a build dep but that's ok.
-- nix upgrade-nix blocked by the Elco in favor of detsys/nix-installer
+- nix upgrade-nix blocked by the Eelco in favor of detsys/nix-installer
 - nix portable exists which installs nix without sudo
   - would've been very useful when I was in uni with sudo disabled